Renpenning syndrome 1

 - Mental retardation, X-linked Renpenning type

 - Genetics Home Reference (GHR) contains information on Renpenning syndrome 1.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Renpenning syndrome 1.
 Click on the link to view a sample search on this topic.